datastax/cdc-apache-cassandra/README.md

 # Cassandra CDC Replication using Apache Pulsar.

--The Cassandra replication requires:
+The Cassandra Source Connector requires:
 * A message producer deployed as a JVM agent on each Cassandra data node.
-* A Cassandra Source Sonnector deployed in the streaming platform.
+* A Cassandra Source Connector deployed in the streaming platform.

 | Streaming platform | Cassandra v3.x producer | Cassandra v4.x producer  | Source connector |
 | ---                | ---                     | ---                      | ---              |